godaddy/node-cluster-service/README.md

 	npm install -g cluster-service
 	cservice "restart all" --accessKey "my_access_key"

-You can even pipe raw JSON, which can be processed by the caller:
+You can even pipe raw JSON for processing:

 	cservice "restart all" --accessKey "my_access_key" --json

-Check out ***Cluster Commands*** for more details.
+Check out ***Cluster Commands*** for more.

 ## Start Options

 When initializing your service, you have a number of options available:

+  cservice "server.js" --accessKey "123"

+Or via JSON config:

 	cservice "config.json"